Logitech G435 Lightspeed Review: Light as a Feather.

 Sadly, the G435 doesn’t work with G Hub and has no specific software or app, so you will have to rely only on the buttons.
 In the right earcup, you will find nothing.
 All the controls are crammed together on the left one, so you won’t have to try pressing non-existent buttons in the right earcup.

 The buttons are quite simple, it has a power button, a volume rocker, and a button to switch between Lightspeed mode and Bluetooth.

 Holding the connectivity button will also mute the headsets, and maxing the volume will let you know with a beep sound.
 Turning the headset on, you will hear a rising sound.
 Turning it off, you will hear a descending sound.
 Switching from wireless to Bluetooth and vice-versa also has its own unique sounds.

-While we are still on this topic, let’s take a moment to commend the G435 for offering both a wireless mode and Bluetooth, since the more expensive wireless headsets out there only offer one of the above.
+While we are still on this topic, let’s take a moment to commend the Logitech G435 Lightspeed for offering both a wireless mode and Bluetooth, since the more expensive wireless gaming headsets out there only offer one of the above.

-The Lightspeed wireless connection offers a range of 10 meters, meaning you can walk around your apartment without suffering any issues.
+The Lightspeed wireless connection offers a range of 10 meters of lightweight wireless flexibility, meaning you can walk around your apartment without suffering any issues.

-At the bottom of the cup, you will find the USB-C port, which sadly only allows charging and has no option to be used as a wired connection.
-There’s also no audio jack input, making the headsets only Lightspeed and Bluetooth.
+At the bottom of the cup, you will find the USB C port, which sadly only allows charging and has no option to be used as a wired connection.
+There’s also no audio jack input, making these gaming headsets only Lightspeed and Bluetooth.
 So how do they compare to wired gaming headsets, is a big question mark, I can’t really answer that.
 As for the USB dongle, I don’t think you will have a problem with it your PC or Console will quickly recognize it.